 Wander the Botanic Gardens

 There’s so much to explore in the Botanic Gardens so make sure you grab a map at the entrance so you don’t miss anything.
 The Bicentennial Conservatory is the largest single span glasshouse in the Southern Hemisphere and home to a number of endangered rainforest plants.
-In the international rose garden you’ll find thousands of rose species and make sure you visit Little Sprouts Kitchen Garden which is an educational space for kids to learn about growing fruit, veggies and herbs, composting, worm farms and lots more. click here for their school holiday program (small cost involved)
+In the international rose garden you’ll find thousands of rose species and don’t forget to visit the wisteria arbour when it’s in bloom!
+Get all the info here!

 The gorgeous Japanese Himeji Gardens are located on the Eastern side of Glen Osmond Road and South Terrace intersection.
 This little oasis in the Southern Parklands is a wonderful place to get away from the hustle and bustle of ‘normal life’.
 With a lovely water feature that is home to large goldfish, ducks and turtles, there is also a waterfall under the trees too. click here for more info